 The program is intended to meet the needs of emerging Alberta writers for guidance, collaboration and encouragement.
 This is not an introductory creative writing course; it is a one-on-one pairing of apprentices and mentors.
 The program is an intensive, hands-on opportunity intended to provide a disciplined and focused period of work for emerging writers.

-Deadline: Applications must be received by 4:30 pm Friday, October 25, 2024.
-Apprentices can apply here.
-Mentors can apply here.
+Deadline: Applications closed on 4:30 pm Friday, October 25, 2024.

 The Writers’ Guild of Alberts is committed to equity and inclusion in its programs and encourages applications from First Nations, Inuit and Métis individuals.